 “Ok, I have just one baby food jar of peas, what do you have?”

 “Great!
 I have just one baby food jar of oatmeal….chicken…apples….squash….
 I’ll be right over.”

 We would set the babies side by side and share what we had to make sure our girls received a variety of foods for nutrition.
-We ourselves sharing only a tuna sandwich or a box of mac and cheese.
+For ourselves, we would share a single tuna sandwich or a box of mac and cheese.
 We made it through that lonely time because we had each other.

-We both eventually went on to live in other places and thankfully lead other, better lives.
+Eventually, we both went on to live in other places and thankfully lead other, better lives.

 She settled in Dallas.

 Last Sunday I saw her for the first time in over 10 years.
 Tears threatened to spill over when I caught the first glimpse of her before she saw me.